lsst-sitcom/sitcomtn-110/index.md

 * `lsst.sal.MTMount.elevation`
 * `lsst.sal.MTMount.azimuth`

 Using the method defined in [SITCOMTN-067](https://sitcomtn-067.lsst.io), we calculated the acceleration and jerk from the measured velocity and then found the maximum value during a slew.
+In SITCOM-1224, we analyzed the nights from March 1, 2024, to March 5, 2024.
+In this report, we included the results from the night of 2024-03-01, as no significant differences were detected across any of the analyzed nights.

 In this analysis, we compare the maximum values of the performance of the TMA to the minimum value recorded during the slew of the `powerSupplyVoltage` for the `mainPowerSupply`.